 - _category - in this field put the category path in case you have multi-leveled categories and make sure that they are divided by slash separator like Hardware/Memory Cards.
 Field is case sensitive so in case you have Hardware category in your site and indicate here hardware, you will have duplicated categories.
 All mentioned is related to Magento versions 1.4+.
 Older versions use category_ids field.

 - _product_websites - indicate to which website the product will be placed.
 Use base to add default values

-- status - you can set it to disabled and depending on this, the product will or will not be available for sale in our store.
+- status - you can set it to disabled and depending on this, the product will or will not be available for sale at front-end.
 If set to disabled, the product will not appear in your catalog.
 Put 1 for enabled, 2 for disabled.

 - qty - required to be more than 0 in order to show your products if you enabled manage stock option in the administration area

 - is_in_stock - 1 value means that the product is in stock and 0 stands for ‘out of stock’.

 Fields that correspond to attributes you created and made as required

 Custom attributes are any attributes that you created yourself and indicated as required (and assigned to particular types of products) become obligatory for your products creation.
 Check for required attributes in Catalog > Attributes > Manage Attributes and make sure that they are assigned in Catalog > Attributes > Attribute Sets (find the attribute that corresponds to your new products) before you start import

 Other fields are not obligatory and you can add them if you wish.
 One of such non-obligatory fields are images, though they are needed for more positive general look of your products.

 Before the import put image files in media/import and in the .csv file enter the image name prepended with a slash.
 You can use the same image for base, small, thumbnail images and media gallery.
 For that fill in the appropriate fields - image, small_image, thumbnail, media_gallery.